Predicate Pushdown Filtering

 Overview

-In general, the filtering engine processes user-supplied filters sequentially in the order specified.
-The first filter operates on the rows of the full table and produces a subset of rows that pass the first filter.
-This subset is then provided to the subsequent filters and refined until only rows that pass every filter remain.
+The filtering engine processes user-supplied filters sequentially in the order you specify.
+The first filter evaluates the rows of the full table and produces a subset of passing rows.
+The engine then passes this subset to subsequent filters, refining the data until only rows that satisfy every filter remain.

-Predicate pushdown enhances row elimination by leveraging the underlying data sources of the table.
-For example, match and range filters can use storage file metadata (such as min/max statistics) to eliminate entire row groups or files, so the engine does not need to load unnecessary data from storage.
-This is especially useful for large datasets stored in formats like Parquet and Iceberg.
-While filters are processed sequentially, the pushdown mechanism may reorder filters for efficiency based on the underlying data sources and their capabilities—the order of pushed-down filters is not guaranteed.
+Predicate pushdown enhances row elimination by leveraging these underlying data structures.
+For example, match and range filters may use storage file metadata (such as min/max statistics) to eliminate entire row groups or files.
+Consequently, the engine avoids loading unnecessary data from storage — a massive advantage for large datasets in formats like Parquet and Iceberg.
+Although the engine generally processes filters sequentially, the pushdown mechanism may reorder them to maximize efficiency based on the capabilities of the data sources.
+Therefore, you cannot guarantee the final execution order of pushed-down filters.
+To enforce a specific order, use barriers and serial execution.

 Filters are prioritized for pushdown in the following order (from highest to lowest):